Best Rowing Machines UK 2026

 Browse All GuidesIf you want one piece of cardio equipment that works practically everything, get a rower.
 86% of your muscles firing at once: legs driving, back pulling, arms finishing.
 And unlike running, your knees will thank you.

 So which rowing machine should you actually buy?
 For most people, the answer is simpler than the internet makes it.
-We've tested and researched the UK market to find the best options at every price point.
+Based on user reviews and the UK market, here are the best options at every price point.

 ## Quick Picks